Once upon a time a big band MD came up with the idea of organising a jazz festival. Will it work? enquired some, It’ll never work! declared others.

 As the millennium loomed funding priorities began to change and when the plug was pulled the Newcastle Jazz Festival went down the drain…until now.

 Once upon a time (a few months ago!) a big band MD collaborated and with came up with the idea of reviving the Newcastle Jazz Festival.

-Michael Lamb, MD of the Strictly Smokin’ Big Band, and Jamie Toms, set about putting together a one day event and, with the help of several of their SSBB mates, this Saturday (August 17) marks the relaunch of a fondly remembered event.
+Michael Lamb, MD of the Strictly Smokin’ Big Band, and Jamie Toms, set about putting together a one day event and, with the help of several of their SSBB mates, August 17 2019 marked the relaunch of a fondly remembered event.

-The Tyne Bank Brewery on Walker Road (just east of the Ouseburn) is the place to be from early afternoon ’til late.
+The Tyne Bank Brewery on Walker Road (just east of the Ouseburn) was the place to be from early afternoon ’til late.

-The line-up, in running order – Zoë Gilby & Andy Champion, Alan Law Trio, Mark Williams Trio, Emma Fisk & James Birkett, Alexander Bone, Strictly Smokin’ Big Band – offers something for everyone.
-Tickets £15, book now: http://www.newcastlejazzfestival.co.uk
+The line-up, in running order – Zoë Gilby & Andy Champion, Alan Law Trio, Mark Williams Trio, Emma Fisk & James Birkett, Alexander Bone, Strictly Smokin’ Big Band – offered something for everyone.

 Russell Corbett [Be Bop Spoken Here]